 Macsen is an open source Welsh language digital assistant.
 We are using this project to show what we can create when developing Welsh language speech technology and artificial intelligence.
 We publish relevant components and resources with open licences on the Welsh National Language Technology Portal, so that other developers can also use them.
 We are also undertaking further research to improve it, and to enable it in other environments.
-During 2018-19, we developed Macsen to work as an app on Android phones and tablets.
+We have developed Macsen to work as an app on Android and iOS phones and tablets.

 – Set the alarm

 – Report on the weather

 – Play music